 Prior to founding WW, Sarah Whiting worked with the Office for Metropolitan Architecture in Rotterdam, The Netherlands; Peter Eisenman in New York; and Michael Graves in Princeton, New Jersey.
 Whiting is an Associate member of the American Institute of Architects.

-In addition to practicing, Sarah is Dean of the School of Architecture at Rice University, where she is the William Ward Watkin Professor of Architecture.
+In addition to practicing, Sarah is Dean of the Graduate School of Design at Harvard University, Cambridge, Massachusetts, where she is also the Josep Lluís Sert Professor of Architecture.

-Sarah has also taught at Princeton University, Harvard University, the University of Kentucky, the Illinois Institute of Technology, and the University of Florida.
+Prior to joining Harvard, Sarah was Dean of Rice Architecture, Rice University, in Houston, Texas.
+Sarah has also taught at Princeton University, the University of Kentucky, the Illinois Institute of Technology, and the University of Florida.
 Sarah is a frequent lecturer throughout the US and abroad.
 She is regularly asked to serve as a critic of architecture and urban design.

 Sarah's work has been published in ANY, Assemblage, Wiederhal, Wired, and Dialogue magazines, among others, as well as in the collections Shaping the City, Mies in America, Six Authors in Search of an Architect, and An Architecture for all Senses: the Work of Eileen Gray.
 Whiting is the series editor of Point, a book series aimed at forming contemporary discussions in architecture and urbanism.
 She edited Differences, a collection of essays by Ignasi de Solà-Morales and also served as reviews editor for the journal Assemblage from 1996 to 2001.
 She currently serves on the editorial boards of the journals LOG and 30-60-90.